martinacioffi/cycle-weather/README.md

 In order to use the MeteoBlue API, you need to create an account and obtain an API key which you will need to paste in the apposite field in the app.
 Register on the [MeteoBlue website](https://www.meteoblue.com/en/weather-api), confirm your email address, and find your key in the [API Key Management](https://www.meteoblue.com/en/weather-api/apikey/index) section of your account.

-You can choose between two maps:
+You can choose between three maps:
 * OpenCycleMap
 * OpenTopoMap
+* OpenStreetMap

 The app also allows you to insert breaks along the route, which will be displayed on the map as a pin and on the charts as a grey shaded area.
 To insert a new break, you can either insert the km at which the break will start; or click on the map to select the position of the break.
 Then, insert the break's length in number of minutes.